lizashah/CS411/README.md

 # Weather and Health Advisor

 This project provides real-time weather and health recommendations based on user-selected diseases and current weather conditions.
-It integrates with Firebase for authentication and data storage, and utilizes OpenWeatherMap and OpenAI for fetching weather data and generating health recommendations.
+It uses Google OAuth for user authentication and Firebase for data storage, seamlessly integrating these services to enhance user experience.

 ## Prerequisites